Why choose our LLB (Hons) degree?

 - GSM London’s Foundation Year programme with a minimum of 120 credits (a minimum overall pass mark of 60% and a pass of a minimum of 40% in the 'Understanding Law' module must be achieved)

-If you do not meet the standard entry requirements, listed above, you may be able to be considered via our non-standard entry process.
+If you do not meet the standard entry requirements, listed above, you may be able to be considered on your individual merits via our non-standard entry process.

 To be considered you will need to be able to demonstrate/pass: